3i Infrastructure plc – Annual report – 31 March 2021

 The Directors are of the opinion that the Company has all the typical characteristics of an investment entity and continues to meet the definition in the standard.
 This conclusion will be reassessed on an annual basis.

 (ii) Assessment of investments as structured entities – A structured entity is an entity that has been designed so that voting or similar rights are not the dominant factor in deciding who controls the entity.
 Additional disclosures are required by IFRS 12 for interests in structured entities, whether they are consolidated or not.
-The Directors have assessed whether the entities in which the Group invests should be classified as structured entities and have concluded that none of the entities should be classified as structured entities as voting rights are the dominant factor in deciding who controls these entities.
+The Directors have assessed whether the entities in which the Company invests should be classified as structured entities and have concluded that none of the entities should be classified as structured entities as voting rights are the dominant factor in deciding who controls these entities.

 Significant accounting policies (extract 2)